 Use Skyscanner or Momondo to find a cheap flight.
 They are my two favorite search engines because they search websites and airlines around the globe so you always know no stone is left unturned.
 Start with Skyscanner first though because they have the biggest reach!

 Book Your Accommodation

 You can book your hostel with Hostelworld as they have the biggest inventory and best deals.
-If you want to stay elsewhere, use Booking.com as they consistently return the cheapest rates for guesthouses and cheap hotels.
-I use them all the time.
-My favorite places to stay in Cairns are:
+If you want to stay somewhere other than a hostel, use Booking.com as they consistently return the cheapest rates for guesthouses and cheap hotels.
+My favorite places to stay are:

 Don’t Forget Travel Insurance

 Travel insurance will protect you against illness, injury, theft, and cancellations.
 It’s comprehensive protection in case anything goes wrong.
 I never go on a trip without it as I’ve had to use it many times in the past.
-I’ve been using World Nomads for ten years.
 My favorite companies that offer the best service and value are:

-Check out my resource page for the best companies to use when you travel!
+Check out my resource page for the best companies to use when you travel.
 I list all the ones I use to save money when I’m on the road.
 They will save you money when you travel too.

-Photo credit: 1
+Photo credit: 1 – AJ Hackett